 Alrighty then!
 Now that we’ve covered assessing situations and tending wounds like pros let’s tackle navigation—because wandering aimlessly is fun until it isn’t anymore (like when night falls faster than expected).

-Another nifty trick involves using the sun as your compass friend: if it’s morning time and shining brightly on one side of your body while casting shadows elsewhere… well folks—that’s east versus west right there!
-And if clouds obscure everything?
-Well then… good luck with whatever comes next!
+Another cool trick is using the sun as your compass buddy.
+If it’s morning and shining on one side of your body while making shadows on the other side, that’s east and west right there!
+It’s like nature’s way of helping you out.

 Building Shelter – Not Just for Boy Scouts Anymore